dscvitc/dscvitchennai/Contributing.md

 ```

 ## Create a PR
+First things first,dont forget to star the repo!

-Click on contribute and perfrom a Pull Request
-And also describe a bit what changes made and try to attach screenshots.
+Click on contribute and perfrom a Pull Request,and also describe a bit what changes you have made and try to attach screenshots.
+Keep in mind you need to make your PRs to the dev branch.
 Follow the Pull Request Template strictly.

 Thank you for contributing :)